hazelcast/hazelcast-jet/CONTRIBUTING.md

-# Contributing to Hazelcast Jet
+# Contributing to Hazelcast Jet temp

 Thanks for your contribution to Hazelcast Jet.